aliciasmith1/YMHM-development/README.md

-# Youth Mental Health Map (YMHM) – Analysis Repository
+# Youth Mental Health Map (YMHM) – Analysis Repository and Questionnaire Scoring

 This repository contains the analysis scripts for a two-part study that developed and validated the Youth Mental Health Map (YMHM) – a digital, youth-centric self-report questionnaire designed to assess transdiagnostic mental health symptoms in young people.